mschuchard/jenkins-devops-libs/docs/Puppet.md

 # Puppet

-Interacts with Puppet Enterprise Software Endpoints.
+Interacts with Puppet Enterprise endpoints.
 This library is considered experimental and users are encouraged to file issues when and where they are found.

 ### Dependencies